yjsoon/sagano-train-booker/README.md

 ## GitHub Actions (Free)

-The repo includes a GitHub Actions workflow that runs every 5 minutes.
+The repo includes a GitHub Actions workflow.
+Note: GitHub's cron is best-effort and typically runs every 15-30 minutes (not guaranteed).

 1. Fork this repo
 2. Go to Settings → Secrets → Actions
 3. Add `TELEGRAM_BOT_TOKEN` and `TELEGRAM_CHAT_ID`
 4. Edit `.github/workflows/monitor.yml` to set your dates
 5. Enable the workflow in Actions tab

+For more reliable monitoring, run locally or on a VPS.

 ## How It Works